andreasscherbaum/check-markdown-files/CHECKS.md

 In `check-markdown-files.conf`, the following checks and config options are available.
 All checks are disabled by default, and can be enabled in the configuration file.

 If a check is enabled, it applies to all Markdown files (global configuration).
-Most checks can be disabled on a local level, using flags in the `supresswarnings` header in Frontmatter.
+Most checks can be disabled on a local level, using flags in the `suppresswarnings` header in Frontmatter.

 ## check_whitespaces_at_end